-Voting registration ends Monday: what residents need to know
+Voting registration ends Monday: What residents need to know

 “We always report, but in the November election we had an audit and we are 100-percent accurate once again.”

-As far as when the second primary voting will be, the Board of Elections say they are awaiting further instructions from the Secretary of State and also the state legislator.
+As far as when the second primary voting will be, the Board of Elections said they are awaiting further instructions from the Secretary of State and also the state legislator.